 "My message for those who want to get tattoos is that you should think it over repeatedly, because it'll be on your body for good," he said.
 "You should think about whether or not it will affect your job applications."

 Another debate over public morals erupted in April, amid the water-splashing revelry of Songkran, the Thai New Year celebrations.
 In downtown Bangkok, three young women got up on parked vehicles, stripped to the waist and started dancing.
-Someone posted a video of it to the Internet.
+Someone posted a video of it on the Internet.

 In the ensuing uproar, Culture Minister Nipit called for the trio to be fined and to perform community work.